wjzijderveld/blog/source/_posts/2014-08-01-sculpin-related-content.md

 ## Installation

-Add the bundle to yuor dependencies in your [sculpin.json] and run `sculpin install`.
+Add the bundle to your dependencies in your [sculpin.json] and run `sculpin install`.

 ~~~language-javascript
 {